tammiet/isPredator/README.md

 # isPredator
-I was interested in using a random forest (ensemble learning) and compare it against a neural network to classify if an animal is a predator.
-I used the “zoo” dataset from UCI Machine Learning.
+I was interested in using a random forest (ensemble learning) and compare it against a neural network to classify an animal as a predator or non-predator I used the “zoo” dataset from UCI Machine Learning.
+The learning.py file and utils.py file are modified from the AIMA python package: https://github.com/aimacode/aima-python.

 ## How to run random forest